actlikeadam/ready-code/README.md

 ## JS/TS normalize height container

 Use case: Flexbox with inner flexbox column direction<br>
-Caveat: It does not work for hidden element
+Caveat: It does NOT work for hidden element<br>
+Demo: fiddle/codepen whatever

 ```
 public mounted () {